eclipse/jnosql-aphrodite/README.md

-# query-jnosql
+# Eclipse NoSQL Aphrodite

-This is a temporary repository to do tests about JNoSQL and query with antlr
+Eclipse JNoSQL Aphrodite is the project that contains the syntax query to JNoSQL API.

+## Select